mohamedsaif/IntelligentExperiences.OnContainers/guide/00-setup/README.md

 As we will be using [KEDA (Kubernetes-based Event Driven Autoscaling)](https://github.com/kedacore/keda) to deploy event driven APIs as part of the platform services, we will be using Azure Functions Core tools to help with the needed development time and kubernetes deployment tooling.

->NOTE: At the time of writing the code, I used version 2.7.1846
+>NOTE: At the time of writing the code, I used Azure Functions Core Tools version 2.7.1948

 ## Azure Account Check